 The 2018 - 2019 season will include a return to the Metropolitan Opera for La Bohème, a house debut as Tosca for Opera de Oviedo, and a return to Opera Royal de Wallonie in the title role of Anna Bolena, marking her first appearance in this bel canto masterpiece.

 Ms. Alvarez will also join fellow distinguished Manhattan School of Music alumni for Beethoven's Symphony No 9 in a Centennial Celebration Concert marking the 100th Anniversary of the famed New York City conservatory.
-Additionally, she will serve as Artist in Residence at The Manchester Music Festival, The University of Oklahoma and Lee University, presenting masterclasses, career talks, and featured performances.
+Additionally, she will serve as Artist in Residence at The Manchester Music Festival, presenting masterclasses, career talks, and featured performances.

 Alvarez made her professional debut in 2006 as Pamina in Mozart’s Die Zauberflöte for Oper Leipzig.
 She then returned to the company for the following two seasons as a member of their Resident Ensemble, debuting repertoire that would go on to become signature roles for the young soprano, including first performances of Mimi, Violetta in Verdi’s La Traviata, Donna Anna in Mozart’s Don Giovanni, and a triumphant turn as Magda di Civry in a new production of La Rondine: